sympy/sympy/doc/src/modules/galgebra/ga.rst

 ----------------------

     For the mathematical treatment of linear mulivector differential operators `GA[page 23] <../../_downloads/GA.pdf#page=24>`_.
-    The is a differential
+    There is a differential
     operator class *Dop*.
 However, one never needs to use it directly.
-The operators are constructed from linear combinations of multivector products of the operators *Ga.grad* and *Ga.rgrad* as shown in the following code for both orthogonal rectangular and spherical 3-d coordinate systems.
+The operators are constructed from linear combinations of multivector products of the differential operators *Ga.grad* and *Ga.rgrad* as shown in the following code for both orthogonal rectangular and spherical 3-d coordinate systems.

     .. literalinclude:: pysource/dop.py